In the Dark Ages, every day must have been a horror movie, every breath a taste of the Apocalypse.

 The other man (Karol Bernacki) has a crucifix as well.
 But he’s more dubious about the mission, especially after they’re confronted with the locals — chalk-faced pagans in fur, with queer rituals and rites, bows, arrows and clubs for weapons and speech that is but gibberish to the visiting Poles.

 The gibberish sounds Germanic, a sly Polish joke slipped in about their historic tormentors.

 “Blessed are those who believe without understanding,” the priest intones (in Polish, with English subtitles).
 We experience these “savages” the way those two men do.
 Their words are not translated, their motives questionable.

 Perhaps the fact that the first shot they take at the priest is caught in his wooden cross, and not just chest, impresses them.
-There has to be a reason they don’t dispatch these two the same way the priests who came before.
+There has to be a reason they don’t dispatch these two the same way they did in the priests who came before.

 “My people will tire of you.”